-Permissibility under LEPs in NSW outlines the legislation that determines what types of developments are permitted with/without in particular zones within an LGA.
+Permissibility under the LEP in NSW outlines the legislation that determines what types of developments are permitted within particular zones within an LGA.
 The key aspects are:

 - Zoning

 - Permissible development

 - Without consent

 - With consent

 - Prohibited development

 - Development standards

 - Assessment criteria.